Books and Movies

 Writings by Jane Auer Bowles, Paul’s wife, are no less interesting than her husband’s.
 A Tangier resident from the 1940s until her 1973 death in a Spanish mental institution, Auer Bowles’s Everything Is Nice: Collected Stories is a flawless portrait of expatriate life in Morocco.

 Highlights include The Voices of Marrakesh, by Elias Canetti; Tangier: City of the Dream, by Iain Finlayson; and A Year in Marrakesh, by Peter Mayne.
-Among turn-of-the-20th-century accounts, French novelist Pierre Loti's Au Maroc is a classic.
-Charles de Foucauld, a French nobleman, army officer, and missionary, chronicled his time in Morocco in his book Reconnaissance au Maroc.
-For more historical and ethnographical accounts, find Edith Wharton's 1920 In Morocco; Antoine de Saint-Exupéry's Wind, Sand and Stars; and Walter Harris's 1921 Morocco That Was.
-Zohra's Ladder & Other Moroccan Tales, by Pamela Windo, is a collection of stories that took place during the author's seven years living in Morocco; Windo depicts both the stunning landscapes of the country and the genuine connections she made with the people.
-The book makes a good companion to a guidebook when travelling to Morocco.
-And although it's really a work of history, Lords of the Atlas: The Rise and Fall of the House of Glaoua 1893–1956 by Gavin Maxwell, is the quintessential tale of a Moroccan dynasty that built some of most important and iconic kasbahs in the High Atlas; although out of print in the United States, the British edition can be ordered online.
+Among turn-of-the-20th-century accounts, French novelist Pierre Loti’s Au Maroc is a classic.
+Charles de Foucauld, a French nobleman, army officer, and missionary, chronicled his time in Morocco in Reconnaissance au Maroc.
+For more historical and ethnographical accounts, find Edith Wharton’s 1920 In Morocco; Antoine de Saint-Exupéry’s Wind, Sand and Stars; and Walter Harris’s 1921 Morocco That Was.
+Zohra’s Ladder & Other Moroccan Tales, by Pamela Windo, is a collection of stories that took place during the author’s seven years living in Morocco; Windo depicts both the stunning landscapes of the country and genuine connections she made with the people.
+The book makes a good companion to a guidebook when traveling to Morocco.
+And although it's really a work of history, Lords of the Atlas: The Rise and Fall of the House of Glaoua 1893–1956 by Gavin Maxwell, is the quintessential tale of the Moroccan dynasty that built some of most important and iconic kasbahs in the High Atlas; although out of print in the United States, the British edition can be ordered online.

 Written by a former correspondent to the New York Times, Marvine Howe’s Morocco: The Islamist Awakening and Other Challenges describes Morocco’s development during the late King Hassan II’s reign, as well as the present King Mohammed VI’s attempts to move the country away from autocracy to democracy.